Antarctica: Research

 In 2017, there were more than 4,400 scientists undertaking research in Antarctica, a number that fell to just over 1,100 in the winter.
-There are over 70 permanent and seasonal research stations on the continent; the largest, United States' McMurdo Station, is capable of housing more than 1,000 people.
+There are over 70 permanent and seasonal research stations on the continent.
+The largest, United States' McMurdo Station, is capable of housing more than 1,000 people.
 The British Antarctic Survey has five major research stations on Antarctica, one of which is completely portable.
 The Belgian Princess Elisabeth station is one of the most modern stations and the first to be carbon-neutral.

 Argentina, Australia, Chile, and Russia also have a large scientific presence on Antarctica.
+Many nations release strategy reports designed to guide their research efforts on Antarctica.
+The British Antarctic Survey (BAS), Australian Antarctic Program (AAP) and United States Antarctic Program (USAP) have all released such reports, largely focusing on how changes in Antarctica's climate may impact their respective home countries and the global climate.

 Geologists primarily study plate tectonics, meteorites, and the breakup of Gondwana.
 Glaciologists study the history and dynamics of floating ice, seasonal snow, glaciers, and ice sheets.
 Biologists, in addition to researching wildlife, are interested in how low temperatures and the presence of humans affect adaptation and survival strategies in organisms.
 Biomedical scientists have made discoveries concerning the spreading of viruses and the body's response to extreme seasonal temperatures.

 The view of space from Earth is improved by a thinner atmosphere at higher elevations and a lack of water vapour in the atmosphere caused by freezing temperatures.
 Astrophysicists at the Amundsen–Scott South Pole Station study cosmic microwave background radiation and neutrinos from space.
 The largest neutrino detector in the world, the IceCube Neutrino Observatory, is at the Amundsen-Scott Station.
 It consists of around 5,500 digital optical modules, some of which reach a depth of 2450 m, that are held in 1 km3 of ice.
 Scientists also observed higher radiation dose rates around the coast of Antarctica compared with the global average: this is attributed to cosmic rays going through the thinner atmosphere compared to equatorial latitudes.